 Instead, what’s strange about Maddox’s request is the request itself.

 In an email to Maddox obtained by APN in an open records request, Williams said that it was “a new precedent.”
-Presumably, this means that no auditor had ever filed an open-records request before in ACC history.
+Presumably, this means that no auditor had ever filed an open-records request before as part of their work in ACC history, or only in very rare circumstances.
 After all, why would they?
 The auditor has near complete access to any and all records they might need in the course of their work, without having to file a formal open records request.

 Why didn’t Maddox request the information she wanted through her normal procedure?
 Maddox didn’t explain the unusual action at her press conference.